-Deficiency: The paved shoulder on East Evans Creek Road and past the middle school and high school is only about four feet wide in most places.
+Deficiency: The paved shoulder on East Evans Creek Road and past the junior/senior high school is only about four feet wide in most places.
 While potentially inviting, it is functionally too narrow for safe bicycle riding and has a LTS 4 rating as a result.
-This section of roadway has a posted speed of 45mph.
-In regard to a middle school being on the street, an LTS 1 rating is preferred.
+This section of roadway has a posted speed of 45 mph.
+In regard to a junior high school being on the street, an LTS 1 rating is preferred.